Welcome to Year 2

 - In Key Stage 1 we teach our writing through our cross curricular topics.

 - We will teach the children to write stories, instructions, poetry, information texts etc.

-- In Year 2 we use the Talk for Writing Strategy to teach writing.
+- In Year 2 we use the Sentence Stacking approach to teach writing.

 - Handwriting, grammar, spelling and punctuation will also be taught and integrated in all we do.

 - Children are taught Maths in their mixed ability classes.

 - Planning and teaching will take into account your child’s confidence, level of understanding and pace of work.